 “While Audie Murphy is perhaps the most renowned WWII hero it would be hard not to include Morris Rosen as someone high up on this list.
 Corporal Rosen was an amazing young man who performed miracles during WWII in putting his life on the line in the most dangerous situations imaginable.”

 Edward Janke, Retired U.S. Army Colonel

-"THE KID FROM PITTSBURGH is a book I just couldn’t put down.
+"A KID FROM PITTSBURGH is a book I just couldn’t put down.
 Marion Rosen’s biography on her husband is a slam dunk."